oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.html.md

 ### Engine database changes

-Add backup column to disk_attachments table.
+Add backup column to base_disks table.
 Use to mark an image for incremental backup.

-- disk_vm_element
+- base_disks
   - backup: (incremental|null)

 Add vm_backups table.
 This table keep the information about running